 - Contact Name, phone number and email address

-- Employers should respond to all Notice of Claims (65-5317) or SIDES notifications if a claim is filed for someone that is not working due to flooding.
+- Employers should respond to all Notice of Claims (65-5317) or SIDES notifications if a claim is filed for someone that is not working due to disaster.

-Information for employees/self employed workers affected by flooding
+Information for employees/self employed workers affected by disaster

-- If you are not working as a result of flooding, you must file an unemployment insurance claim application online.
+- If you are not working as a result of disaster, you must file an unemployment insurance claim application online.
 Please see additional information below.